News / May 19, 2026

 Timeline graphic showing Japan's UAP discussion from 2024 security issue to May 2026 U.S. files and case-by-case disclosure

-Japan's UAP story is not a sudden disclosure promise.
-It is a short timeline.
+Japan's UAP story is not a disclosure promise.
+It is a short, cautious timeline.

-The important part is the caution.
-Japan is not saying everything will be released.
+Japan is not saying "everything will be released."
 It is saying the subject sits inside airspace, intelligence, alliance, and security questions.

 Timeline